Our Mission & Values

 Thinking and acting big; we’re here to change the internet.

 Headquartered in Burlington, Vermont, our hybrid-remote team is spread out across the US and Canada.
 We are passionate about digital accessibility, equality and inclusivity.
 We love the feeling of leaving work for the day knowing that we’re making an actual difference in people’s lives.
 We believe in doing accessibility right, without the use of accessibility overlay tools.

 Accessible Web is a spin-off of an established web design agency in Burlington, Vermont created by Peter Jewett.
 In early 2016, he was visiting his in-laws and was showing off the most recent websites that the team had launched.
 He noticed his mother-in-law, who has degenerative vision issues, appeared to be “pretending” to read and navigate the websites.

-Around the same time, clients started to call asking about Web Accessibility and WCAG Conformance.
-Accessible Web, this website accessibility company, was born.
+Around the same time, clients started asking about Web Accessibility and WCAG Conformance.
+From there, Accessible Web was born.

 We’re Anti-Accessibility Overlays

 Overlays provide a temporary solution that only serves as a “band-aid” over the accessibility issues on your site.
 They create an alternative and cumbersome experience for users with disabilities, completely disregarding their actual needs and experience.